Benjamin Appiah Boateng Tortured for Bitcoin in Ghana; Police Rescue Prevents Transfer

 SurvivedPhysical coercion was attempted — structural protections prevented or limited the forced transfer.

-In December 2024, Benjamin Appiah Boateng, a businessman based in Laboma Beach, Ghana, was lured under false pretenses to a meeting location.
+Test whether your setup has this gap →In December 2024, Benjamin Appiah Boateng, a businessman based in Laboma Beach, Ghana, was lured under false pretenses to a meeting location.
 Upon arrival, he was restrained with handcuffs and subjected to approximately 15 hours of sustained physical torture, including electrocution, by a criminal group seeking to extract access to his cryptocurrency holdings.
 The attackers demanded that Boateng provide wallet credentials or facilitate a transfer of digital assets.
 Boateng did not yield to the coercion despite the severity and duration of the assault.

 Ghanaian police intervened and rescued him before any cryptocurrency transfer could be completed or wallet access compromised.
 The incident reflects the emergence of cryptocurrency-targeted kidnapping and torture in sub-Saharan Africa, where digital asset holders face physical coercion by actors aware of blockchain holdings but unable to execute recovery without the victim's active cooperation.
 The case underscores both the vulnerability of self-custody holders to targeted violence and the operational reality that possession of a passphrase or seed phrase without the victim's voluntary disclosure creates a hard technical barrier against unauthorized transfer, even under extreme duress.